mqxewww/moghcraft-1.19/README.md

 #### WEIGHT

 - 3.5 or fewer gives you Speed I ;
-- 11.5 or more gives you Slowness I ;
+- 11.5 or more gives you Slowness II ;
-- 18 or more gives you Slowness II.
+- 18 or more gives you Slowness III.

 #### ATTACK DAMAGE